WR-Services/Status-Overview-Panel/README.md

         - Numeric threshold
             - Display only when the threshold is reached
             - Reverse logic if you need to assign statuses from the highest metric value to the lowest
-            - 5 threshold levels; if a threshold is not necessary, it can be left empty
+            - 7 threshold levels: Information, Minor, Warning, Average, High, Critical, and Disaster (any threshold can be left empty if not needed)
         - String threshold
             - Display only when the threshold is reached
-            - 5 threshold levels; if a threshold is not necessary, it can be left empty
+            - 7 threshold levels: Information, Minor, Warning, Average, High, Critical, and Disaster (any threshold can be left empty if not needed)
         - Display only or conditional display without affecting the panel's status
             - Use conditions or not
             - Choose the condition: equal, not equal, greater than, less than, and value.
 Works for both numeric and string values.